 This article contains important information about Symantec Critical System Protection that is not included in the standard documentation or the context-sensitive help.
-Please review this document in its entirety before you install or upgrade Symantec Critical System Protection, or call for technical support.
+Please review this document in its entirety before you install, upgrade Symantec Critical System Protection, or call for technical support.

 As updates to Symantec Critical System Protection are released, the known issues for eaach release are added as sections to this document.
 Each section is added in chronological order, with the most recent additions at the top.
 For information about how to obtain the latest build of Symantec Critical System Protection , please refer to the following document:

 Unnecessary file creation events may appear during agent upgrade:

 When you upgrade the Symantec Critical System Protection agent from previous versions, you may see unnecessary file creation events for existing files.
 To work around this issue and avoid creation of invalid events, remove the detection policies before you upgrade, and then reapply the detection policies.